Miguel-avv/tutoring-blog/_posts/colonies.md

 Therefore, elution buffer is preferred to ensure both high yield and stable DNA for downstream steps like restriction digests and sequencing

 c) Critical thinking
 In the sample where pUC18-His was digested with KpnI, multiple bands were observed.
-However, as indicated in Part 3b), KpnI does not cut pUC18-His.
+However, as indicated in Part 3b, KpnI does not cut pUC18-His.
 Use internet searches to find out what band patterns you might see when running uncut plasmid DNA on an agarose gel.
+Do the bands observed from an uncut plasmid on an agarose gel match the size of the plasmid?
+Provide an explanation for the observed band pattern.

-Uncut plasmid DNA typically shows multiple bands on an agarose gel because plasmids can exist in different conformations:
+Uncut plasmid DNA usually produces multiple bands on an agarose gel because plasmids can exist in several conformations:

-Supercoiled (migrates fastest)
-Open circular (nicked) (migrates slowest)
+Supercoiled DNA, which migrates fastest,
-Linear (if present, migrates according to its actual size) The bands from uncut plasmid do not necessarily match the expected size of the plasmid, because migration depends on the conformation, not just base-pair length.
-Supercoiled plasmids migrate faster than linear DNA of the same size, while nicked plasmids migrate more slowly.
-Therefore, multiple bands appear even though all represent the same plasmid DNA.
+Open circular (nicked) DNA, which migrates slowest, and Linear DNA (if present), which migrates according to its actual size.

+These forms migrate differently due to variations in topology rather than DNA length.
+Therefore, the observed bands do not exactly match the expected plasmid size, even though all represent the same plasmid molecule.
+Supercoiling compacts the
+DNA and allows it to move faster through the gel, while nicked or relaxed forms move more slowly.

+$$$$$
+el-
+You may see three bands when running uncut plasmid
+DNA on an agarose gel because circular plasmids can adopt several conformations: supercoiled, open circular (nicked), and single-stranded circular.

+These bands do not correspond exactly to the plasmid’s actual size, since migration depends on DNA topology rather than base-pair length.
+Supercoiled plasmids are tightly twisted and migrate fastest because they are more compact.
+Nicked (open circular) plasmids are relaxed and move more slowly, while single-stranded circular DNA migrates even faster due to its smaller apparent size.

+No linear band appears in this case because KpnI does not cut the pUC18-His plasmid.

+$$$$

 d) Consider that the cDNA encoding mNeonGreen was ligated into a vector as part of a different set of experiments.
-Given that a single restriction enzyme was used for cloning, you want to determine whether mNeonGreen wa
+Given that a single restriction enzyme was used for cloning, you want to determine whether mNeonGreen was inserted in the desired orientation (e.g., the mNeonGreen 5′ end downstream of a promoter so that it will be expressed).

 EcoRI was used.
-Since only one restriction enzyme was used for cloning, the insert could ligate in either orientation because the EcoRI overhangs at both ends are identical, allowing the insert to be inserted forward or reversed.
-Using a single enzyme like EcoRI creates compatible ends on both sides, which does not enforce directionality, explaining the two possible orientations shown on the map.
+Since mNeonGreen does not have a distinct orientation when cloned with a single enzyme, the same restriction site must exist on both ends of the insert and the vector.
+Using EcoRI creates compatible blunt or sticky ends that allow the insert to ligate in either direction, resulting in both possible orientations of mNeonGreen seen on the maps.

 e)What enzyme or which combination of enzymes would you choose to differentiate between the two possible orientations?
 Draw a diagram of an agarose gel, including the DNA ladder,